Jenson752/JensonPortfolio.github.io/Projects/Business Intelligence System/README.md

 To develop and deploy a comprehensive BI solution that enhances Giant Bicycle Corporation’s understanding of its online sales performance, facilitating improved decision-making and strategic planning.

 ### Objectives

-1. **Consolidate and Integrate Data**:
+1. **Integrate Data**:
-   - Unify data from external sources into a comprehensive data warehouse, creating a single source of truth for robust and reliable analysis.
+   - Consolidate data from various sources into a unified data warehouse for reliable and comprehensive analysis.

-2. **Enhance Analytical and Visualization Capabilities**:
+2. **Enhance Analytics and Visualization**:
-   - Develop a multi-dimensional data model to facilitate in-depth analysis across different dimensions (time, geography, product categories).
-   - Create interactive dashboards to visualize key metrics and trends in an accessible format for decision-makers.
+   - Develop a multi-dimensional model for detailed analysis and create interactive dashboards for key metrics and trends.

-3. **Enable Advanced Analysis and Insights**:
-   - Implement advanced metric calculations using MDX (Multidimensional Expressions) to support complex queries and provide detailed business insights, uncovering opportunities to optimize online sales strategies.

-4. **Support Ongoing Performance Improvement**:
+3. **Drive Continuous Improvement**:
-   - Establish a Business Performance Management (BPM) framework for continuous monitoring, analysis, and improvement of business operations based on the insights generated from the BI solution.
+   - Conduct Business Performance Strategy (BPM) strategy discussion for ongoing performance monitoring and strategic enhancements based on BI insights.

 ## Methodology

 ### 1. Data Warehousing
 - **Tools Used**: SQL Server Management Studio (SSMS)
 - **Process**:
   - Extract data from various operational systems and external sources.
+In this case, the company database backup (.bak) file will be srestored and utilized.
   - Load the data into a staging area in the Data Warehouse.
   - Transform and integrate the data into a unified schema for further analysis.